 RMS Titanic was an ocean liner that struck an iceberg and sank during its first voyage across the Atlantic ocean in 1912.
-Titanic was one of many ships constructed in the Harland and Wolff shipyard in Belfast.
-The shipyard has since been redeveloped and renamed Titanic Plaza.
+Titanic was one of many ships constructed in the Harland & Wolff shipyard in Belfast; there are photos on Art UK.

 In 2012, the Titanic Belfast visitor attraction opened at Titanic Plaza.
 Created as a monument to Belfast's shipbuilding history, the building's design represents ships' hulls and ice crystals.
 Outside the entrance stands a sculptural sign spelling out 'TITANIC', designed by the building's architects.